 · How social networking is important for building closer relationships with fans.
 Being accessible is key.
 Recommends Facebook, Twitter and Goodreads.

 · Authors need to get there work out there in as many ways as possible to find a medium that works for them – podcasting is one great way to do this.

 · Is the publishing industry becoming more receptive to online platform building?
 Seth gives us his opinion.
 Are they really 2 years behind?

-· Don’t just analyse the problems or comment from the sidelines.
+· Don’t just analyze the problems or comment from the sidelines.
 Get in there and do it yourself.
 Write, podcast, blog – get your work out there!

 · What Author Bootcamp is all about and how you can be part of it

 […] success after podcasting their novels.
 You can hear the fantastic interviews with J.C.
 Hutchins and Seth Harwood in podcast format.
 I have also interviewed Dan Klass and connected with podcasters Tee Morris and […]